weishancc/PIVT/README.md

 ./collect_host_aliases.sh samples/cross-cluster-raft-tls/cluster-three/ --namespace three
 ./collect_external_host_aliases.sh ingress samples/cross-cluster-raft-tls/cluster-three/ --namespace three
 ```
 `collect_external_host_aliases.sh` script is equivalent of `collect_host_aliases.sh` but its output is intended to be used by the rest of the Fabric network which will communicate with this part.
-Of course, if your domain names are registered to global DNS servers (security wise not a good idea I guess) or you are using another DNS trick you don't need this.
+Of course, if your domain names are registered to global DNS servers (security wise not a good idea I guess) or you are using other DNS tricks you don't need this.

 **Important:** When peers/orderers are exposed via Ingress, `collect_external_host_aliases.sh` script assumes Ingress controllers are deployed to `kube-system` namespace and have `hlf-peer-ingress` and `hlf-orderer-ingress` release names respectively.